-The Way It Is Now:

-The City provides a variety of services to homeless people, including street outreach, Navigation Centers, homeless shelters, transitional housing, permanent supportive housing, and health and job services.
-The City does not have a mandatory level of funding for homeless housing and services In July 2016, the City created a new Department of Homelessness & Supportive Housing to consolidate the City's efforts to assist homeless people.
+The Way It Is Now: The City provides a variety of services to homeless people, including street outreach, homeless shelters, transitional housing, permanent supportive housing, and health and job services.
+The City does not have a mandatory level of funding for homeless housing and services.